stark0de/nginxpwner/README.md

 -Checks for path traversal vulnerabilities via merge_slashes set to off

--Tests for differences in the length of requests when using hop-by-hop headers (ex: X-Forwarded-Host)
+-Tests for differences in the length of responses when using hop-by-hop headers (ex: X-Forwarded-Host)

 -Uses Kyubi to test for path traversal vulnerabilities via misconfigured alias